400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 Dieser Artikel basiert auf wissenschaftlichen Studien

-What Are Lectins in Food?
+What Are Lectins?

-While animals have teeth and claws to protect themselves against predators, plants are not handling such weapons.
+While animals have teeth and claws to protect themselves against predators, plants do not handle such weapons.
+Moreover, they are rooted so that they cannot run away.

 Accordingly, the concentration of these plant toxins is often exceptionally high in new pest-resistant crops (Macedo et al. 20152).

-Accordingly, lectins adhere to sialic acid in the nerve endings of the intestine and brain, which inhibits communication and causes brain disorders.
+In our bodies, lectins adhere to sialic acid in the nerve endings of the intestine and brain, which inhibits communication and causes brain disorders.

 These sugar molecules also exist in body fluids and blood vessel linings.
-Therefore, lectins can cause inflammation and toxic reactions (Freed 19993).
+Therefore, lectins can cause inflammation and even toxic reactions (Freed 19993).

-Therefore, some people who are more sensitive to lectins are more susceptible to viruses and bacterial infections than others.
+Lectins also facilitate the attachment and binding of viruses and bacteria and help them reach their targets, such as organs.
+Therefore, some people more sensitive to lectins are more susceptible to viruses and bacterial infections than others.

-Moreover, lectins, for example, in potatoes, promote the release of histamine, which can lead to excessive production of stomach acid (Pramod et al. 20074).
+Moreover, lectins, for example, in potatoes, promote the release of histamine, which can lead to excessive production of stomach acid (Pramod et al. 20075).

 What Foods Are High in Lectins?